julianschuler/keyboards/concavum/README.md

 **Important: Only solder the SMD components to the top of each PCB!
 Otherwise the keyboard will not work!**

 ![Assembled PCBs](img/concavum-assembled-pcbs.jpg)
 *Assembled PCBs and FPC connectors needed for the whole keyboard, with the rails and tabs still connected for the left matrix PCB.
-The interface PCBs shown are from the ATmega32u4 variant.*
+The interface PCBs shown are from the deprecated ATmega32u4 variant.*

 Afterwards, you can carefully break off the rails and tabs of the matrix PCBs, ideally over an edge.
 You can now fit the matrix PCBs into the cases, the sides with the diodes and FPC connector facing outwards.
 The matrix PCB has to be bend during this procedure.
 Therefore, start to solder the switches at the top row and work your way down to the bottom rows and the thumb cluster.